 Gnocchi Gnocchi Brothers

 As the city’s first dedicated gnoccheria, Gnocchi Gnocchi Brothers is a must-visit for anyone with even a casual appreciation for hearty and delicious Italian.
 Having started out as a stall on the Brisbane market circuit, Gnocchi Gnocchi Brothers quickly amassed a loyal following of carb-hungry Italophiles with their promise to provide delicious gnocchi on demand.
-We followed them around wherever they roamed until they made it official with a Paddington lease a few years back.
+We followed them around wherever they roamed until they made it official with a Paddington lease a few years back, quickly followed by venues in New Farm and South Bank.
 Come by for a bowl of their signature slow-cooked Bolognese, or a wild mushroom and truffle number that has weathered us through many a winter.
-(And just a heads up: Gnocchi Gnocchi Brothers will be opening a second location in South Bank very soon so stay tuned.)

 Half restaurant, half wine cellar, all glorious, 1889 enoteca is the seat of polished Italian cuisine.
 Their Roman-style dining is a carefully curated menu of refined dishes, so when it comes to gnocchi, their contribution is an absolute ripper featuring pork and fennel sausage, parmesan cream and black truffle tapenade to go with their pillowy gnocchi.
 It’s delicate, luxe and ticks absolutely all our boxes.
 If you’re looking for a bit of heartwarming comfort at a swanky dinner, look no further than 1889 enoteca.